chollurichandu/ExpandingView/README.md

 *Usage in Storyboards is supported!*

-## Super class
+## UIView Inheritance

 Want to use this on a `UIImageView`?
-You change the super class to anything else which inherits form `UIView`, such as `UIImageView`.
+You change the super class to anything which inherits from `UIView`, such as `UIImageView`.